Stape

 There are some tags with built-in consent checks.
 These are primarily Google’s Tags like Google Ads, Google Analytics, Floodlight, Conversion Linker.
 Setting up consent settings is more straightforward for these tags, while tags without consent require additional configuration.

 Web GTM only is not enough to set up consent mode.
 You will also need a Consent Management Platform.
 The primary purpose of CMP is to show a cookie banner on your site.
 Most Consent Management Platforms can integrate with Consent Mode in the Google Tag Manager.
 Google has a list of CMPs that can combine with the consent mode.
 Some CMPs created tags for the web GTM, making integration way easier.
 Each CMP has its documentation on integrating GTM consent mode.
-I highly recommend configuring consent mode based on their instructions.
+We highly recommend configuring consent mode based on their instructions.

 Server GTM doesn't yet have a Consent Mode similar to web GTM.
 If you want to implement consent mode for the server Google Tag Manager, it’s necessary to implement consent mode in web GTM first.
-This guide will use a cookiebot CMP as an example since we use it for stape.
+This guide will use a cookiebot CMP as an example since we use it for Stape.

 1. The first step is to enable a consent overview in the web GTM container settings.